YongoDavid/DEMO-2024-JULY/README.md

 July-20
-Uploading more projects to github. i also need to start switching all my normal HTML and CSS and jacascript projects to REACT.
+Uploading more projects to github. i also need to start switching all my normal HTML and CSS and jacascript projects to REACT. i have already srarted with the glowing cosmetics website.